-9. Net Assets (continued)
+Net Assets Subject to Donor Restriction in Perpetuity (continued)

 Investment income on the beneficial interest in the perpetual trust are classified as without donor restrictions in accordance with GAAP.
 Earnings on the other seminarian endowment funds are restricted for co-sponsorships and education of priest candidates are spent in the fiscal year in which they are earned.